Terraform Plugin

 Properties

-: A zip file containing the Terraform plan.
-This may be a URL or a path relative to the blueprint.backend
+- resource_config:- source: A zip file containing the Terraform plan.
+This may be a URL or a path relative to the blueprint.

 Operations

-but can be changed to another location or a URL to a new template.destroy_previous
+- terraform.reload: Reloads the Terraform template given the following inputs:- source: the new template location.
+By default, the- last_source_locationbut can be changed to another location or a URL to a new template.

-: Refresh Terraform state file, if any changes were done outside of Terraform so it will update the runtime properties to match the real properties for the created resources understate
+- terraform.refresh: Refresh Terraform state file, if any changes were done outside of Terraform so it will update the runtime properties to match the real properties for the created resources under- stateruntime property.
+Moreover, If there are any drifts between the template and the current state it will be saved under the- driftsruntime property.

 Runtime Properties:

-: Saves the state of the resources created in the format { “resource_name” :}, is the state of the resource that was pulled with the terraform state pull
+- state: Saves the state of the resources created in the format { “resource_name” :- }, - is the state of the resource that was pulled with the - terraform state pullcommand.

-: Saves the drifts between the template and the current state in the format: { “resource_name” :}, format described here. is_drifted
+- drifts: Saves the drifts between the template and the current state in the format: { “resource_name” :- }, - format described here.

-: True if there are drifts between the template and the actual state, else False.terraform_source
+- is_drifted: True if there are drifts between the template and the actual state, else False.

 Workflows